trchudley/crevdem/README.md

 Information on the required and optional input variable for individual functions can be accessed through Python's `help()` function, e.g. `help(crevdem.load_aws)`.

 ### Loading DEM strips from the cloud

+> **Note**
+> An updated and expanded version of these tools has been released as an independent Python package for searching, download, and preprocessing of both ArticDEM and REMA strips.
+[See `pdemtools` for more information.](https://github.com/trchudley/pdemtools).

 `load_aws()` - Returns the selected ArcticDEM/REMA strip, downloaded from the relevant AWS bucket, as an xarray DataArray suitable for further processing by `crevdem`.
 Option to filter to bounds and bitmask.
 2 m DEM strips are large in size and loading remotely from AWS may take some time.